danny0838/git-store-meta/README.md

     git-store-meta.pl --update -d

-Note that files or directories whose metadata have been changed without any content (or modes Git cares) change will not be awared, and a `--store` is required if you want to record these metadata changes.
-Though, conversely, this avoids unintentional metadata changes from being added, and could be preferrable in some cases.
+Note that files or directories not considered changed by Git are not updated, even if their metadata have been changed, and a `--store` is required to record their metadata changes in such cases.
+Though, conversely, this avoids unintentional metadata changes from being included, and could be preferrable in many cases.

 ### Install